-A list of stockholders entitled to vote at the meeting will be available for examination during normal business hours by any stockholder for any purpose germane to the meeting for 10 days before the meeting at our offices.
+A list of stockholders entitled to vote at the meeting will be available for examination during normal business hours by any stockholder for any purpose germane to the meeting for the 10 days ending the day prior to the Annual Meeting at our offices.
 Please email investors@vitalfarms.com to arrange for in-person examination.
-The stockholder list will also be available electronically during the meeting.